ZX Spectrum on pipistrello |

 - set up my 28MHz HDMI interface, getting the video signal from the scan doubler (and shift the screen horizontally and vertically into the correct position)

-There were some more details: - I needed a PS2 keyboard interface, that is simple, you need only 2 FPGA pins for clock and data, most of the PS2 keyboards work with 3.3V, so no additional parts necessary - I had to create an EAR analogue input for loading original spectrum programs.
+- I had to create an EAR analogue input for loading original spectrum programs.
 For this I have simply copied the original spectrum’s EAR interface from issue6.
-Only one FPGA pin is taken. (clamping diodes added, thanks, Miguel) - Audio of the spectrum is redirected to the Pipistrello audio output, using a single delta-sigma DAC.
+Only one FPGA pin is taken. (clamping diodes added, thanks, Miguel)

 So far so good.
 This hardware loads games from my laptop, using the audio output.
 I would say, timing is 99.5% accurate.
 Tested with games, like aquaplane, dark star or starion which use complex border effects.
 I can see some glitches with starion, left side of the screen.
 Perhaps this is the same on the original spectrum, but HDMI makes it visible, as you can see more of the border area.
 I don’t know.
 All in all I am happy with the result.